KILTprotocol/sdk-js/packages/did/README.md

   seed: encryptionSeed,
 })

-// Specify the endpoints the DID wishes to expose to other parties. const serviceEndpoints: IServiceDetails[] = [
-  {
-    id: 'email',
-    serviceEndpoint: 'my@email.org',
-    type: 'EmailService',
-  },
-]

 // Generate the KILT light DID with the information generated. const lightDID = new LightDidDetails({
   authenticationKey: {